mert-yavas/my_personel_card/README.md

-# Personal Card Generator with Flask
+# Personal Card with Flask
 ## Overview
 Hello, I'm Mert, and today marks Day 56 of my "100 Days of Python" challenge.
-Welcome to the Personal Card Generator project.
-In this project, we've developed a Flask web application that generates a personal card with user information.
+Welcome to the Personal Card with Flask project.

 ## Project Description
 The application allows users to input their name, role, and social media links.
 It then generates a personalized card displaying this information along with a profile picture.

 ## How to Run
-To use the Personal Card Generator application, follow these steps:
+To use the Personal Card with Flask application, follow these steps:

 * Ensure Python is installed on your system.
 * Install Flask using pip: